omerome83/omerome83/README.md

 # Hello! 👋 My name is Romel Williams.

-- I work full-time in the 💻 IT field specializing as a Software Tester.
+- I work full-time in the 💻 IT field specializing in software testing.
-- I am currently learning HTML5, CSS, JavaScript, and Node.js.
+- I am currently learning HTML, CSS, JavaScript, and Node.js.

 # Interests